tml3nr/RuneOS-1/README.md

 ### Connect PC to Raspberry Pi
-- At `Are you sure you want to continue connecting (yes/no)?`, confirm `yes` and login with password: `alarm`
+- At `Are you sure you want to continue connecting (yes/no)?`, confirm `yes` and login with password: `alarm` -
-- If connection failed or RPi not show up in scan:
+- (skip if connected successfully) If connection failed or RPi not show up in scan:
 	- Power off RPi
 	- If not yet on wired LAN, connect it.
 	- Power on and scan again